gachimar/nested-javascript-search/README.md

 # nested-javascript-search

-This searcher checks the elements of an array and search for string match.
+This searcher checks the javascript object elements of an array and search for string match, even in nested arrays inside javascript objects, and retreieves the original array elements that matches with the string parameter.

 ## Installation